Call Us Today Text Us

 Traffic offenses in Colorado add up, and not just in terms of the financial impact.
 Each traffic violation adds points to your driver’s record, and those points can lead to driver’s license suspension among other consequences.
 Plus, some traffic violations are criminal offenses.
 If you ignore or do not fight traffic violations with criminal consequences, you could end up with a criminal record.
 For someone with a clean history, you do not want to make this mistake.
 All the same, for someone with a driving or criminal record, you do not want to add to it.

-At Flatiron Legal Advisors, LLC, our traffic violation defense attorney in Boulder, Denver, Larimer, Jefferson, Arapahoe, Douglas and Adams Counties will help you with either a civil or criminal traffic offense.
+At Flatiron Legal Advisors, PLLC, our traffic violation defense attorney in Boulder, Denver, Larimer, Jefferson, Arapahoe, Douglas and Adams Counties will help you with either a civil or criminal traffic offense.
 We know and have seen how these seemingly inoffensive violations can cause real problems for people.
 To make sure you minimize or avoid the consequences of a traffic ticket today, call us at 303-586-1961 to schedule a Free 15 minute consultation.

 Traffic Offenses in Colorado